slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 correspond to categories of thought which are embedded in our cognitive faculties, however much we struggle to define them.
-It is certainly the case that our biological endowment includes categories such as «number», «set», etc. This «innatist» view---for lack of a better term---may be supported by certain interpretations of Gödel's incompleteness theorems, which prove the existence of true but unprovable statements in any sufficiently complex formal system.
+It is certainly the case that our biological endowment includes categories such as «number», «set», etc. This «innatist» view—for lack of a better term—may be supported by certain interpretations of Gödel's incompleteness theorems, which prove the existence of true but unprovable statements in any sufficiently complex formal system.
 Even within formal systems,